- 1. Introduction

 Here is the list of the projects I have finished until now, I will be updating this list as time goes on with many more of them I hope!

-I love being able to control stuff in my room using only my phone, this is always an ongoing project which will change over time, with new things added and maybe some things taken out if they just didn't perform that well.
-For home automation the key things I am looking at is that I can control who has control over the stuff in the house, and that it's a simple and robust system which can work without a constant need for fixing something.
+I love being able to control stuff in my room using only my phone, this is always an ongoing project which will change over time, with new things added and maybe some things are taken out if they just didn't perform that well.
+For home automation, the key things I am looking at are that I can control who has control over the stuff in the house and that it's a simple and robust system that can work without a constant need for fixing something.

 The Smart Room Project - Current Phase

-For this project, I wanted to make an Arduino based robot, with an interesting propulsion design.
+For this project, I wanted to make an Arduino-based robot, with an interesting propulsion design.
 The robot propulsion I had my eyes on was the robot Rhex from Boston Dynamics.
-It's a small six legged robot that was designed to navigate any terrain using it's crescent shaped legs.
+It's a small six-legged robot that was designed to navigate any terrain using its crescent-shaped legs.
 I loved watching the videos of how the Rhex moved, so I wanted to try making my own version.
 Mine would be based on an Arduino Mega 2560 and 6 small continuous servos.
-I love how the robot turned out in the end, all that was left was to play around with software for the robot, but unfortunately at the time, I fried a voltage regulator so I never really got this robot to where I wanted it, but it is something I am still keeping in my room that I will be revisiting when I finally find some free time to tinker with it.
+I love how the robot turned out in the end, all that was left was to play around with the software for the robot, but unfortunately at the time, I fried a voltage regulator so I never really got this robot to where I wanted it, but it is something I am still keeping in my room that I will be revisiting when I finally find some free time to tinker with it.
 Before the regulator died I managed to run a few tests, here are some pictures and videos.
 If you are interested in the details on how I made this robot and everything about it, here is the link to my blog: Captain S.L.O.W.
 (Rhex inspired)

 This here is the first project I ever posted on element14 as part of the PiChef Design Challenge.
 I also revisited the project after some time and made a second version using a different approach.
 Here are both of the attempts:

-In the first attempt I used a Raspberry Pi 3 with OpenCV.
-My idea was to have a shelf which was resting on 2 load cells which measured the weight and having an overhead camera which would scan for the items we place on the shelf.
-To recognize the items I designed labels which were easily read by a small Python script I wrote.
+In the first attempt, I used a Raspberry Pi 3 with OpenCV.
+My idea was to have a shelf that was resting on 2 load cells that measured the weight and having an overhead camera that would scan for the items we place on the shelf.
+To recognize the items I designed labels that were easily read by a small Python script I wrote.
 After the weight was measured and the item recognized, the Raspberry would upload the data to a specific channel on ThingSpeak depending on the item.
 Here are all the details for my first attempt: S.H.E.L.F. - Pi Chef Design Challenge

 In the second attempt instead of going with computer vision, I went with RFID stickers and a small RFID reader in the front.
 The project would be based on an Arduino Mega 2560 and an ESP8266-07.
 The user (or manufacturer) would attach a cheap RFID tag to the product, and the user would just have to go near the scanner with the item as he is placing the item on the shelf.
 I used the same shelf as I did for the first attempt, with the same load cells.
 Another thing I changed was, instead of just using an app from Google Play I made my own Android App, where you could configure the names of the different channels (items).
 The link to the full blog is here: S.H.E.L.F.
 V2